chrisjm/kirtan-kriya-timer/src/lib/content/faq.md

-## What is Kirtan Kriya (KK) meditation and what makes it unique for potential Alzheimer's Disease (AD) prevention?
+## What is Kirtan Kriya meditation and what makes it unique for potential Alzheimers prevention?

-Kirtan Kriya (KK) is a 12-minute meditation technique from Kundalini Yoga that involves chanting the mantra "Saa Taa Naa Maa" while simultaneously performing specific finger movements (mudras) and visualizing the sound flowing in an "L" shape through the head.
-KK is unique due to its combination of sound, touch (through the fingertips), visualization, and a set duration.
+Kirtan Kriya is a 12-minute meditation technique from Kundalini Yoga that involves chanting the mantra "Saa Taa Naa Maa" while simultaneously performing specific finger movements (mudras) and visualizing the sound flowing in an "L" shape through the head.
+Kirtan Kriya is unique due to its combination of sound, touch (through the fingertips), visualization, and a set duration.
 Research suggests that this multi-sensory approach activates specific brain regions, increases cerebral blood flow, and provides multiple benefits in a short amount of time (12 minutes daily), making it easy for aging individuals to learn and practice.

-## What is the basic method of Kirtan Kriya (KK)?
+## What is the basic method of Kirtan Kriya?

-The basic method of Kirtan Kriya (KK) meditation involves five specific actions in addition to maintaining a comfortable posture and focusing concentration.
+The basic method of Kirtan Kriya meditation involves five specific actions in addition to maintaining a comfortable posture and focusing concentration.
 It is a multifaceted, multisensory exercise that takes only one 12-minute session a day and can be performed by individuals of any age with or without memory loss, sometimes with appropriate supervision.

 Here are the key components of the basic method: